troglobit/finit/doc/cmdline.md

 * `debug`: Enable kernel debug.
 Debug messages are printed to the console until Finit starts up, unless `loglevel=7` (below) is used.

+* `finit.cond=foo[,bar[,baz]]`: set `<boot/foo>` condition, optionally
+  multiple conditions can be set using the same option, separated with a comma.
+Alternatively, multiple `foo.cond=arg` can be given.
+Each will result in a `<boot/arg>` condition being set to control the rest of the system bootstrap.

+  Very useful for selecting different boot modes, e.g. manufacturing test, firmware upgrade, or rescue mode.

+  > Note: `<boot/...>` conditions cannot be cleared with `initctl`!

 * `finit.debug[=bool]`: Enable finit debug.
 This is operated independently of the kernel `debug` setting.
 New as of Finit v4.